fig balsamic

 Ingredients for Green Chile Macaroni

 Connor is coming home for the Labor Day weekend this afternoon.
-I texted him earlier this morning and asked what he would like for dinner… strangely enough he said, “rotisserie chicken and good mac and cheese.”
+I texted him earlier this morning and asked what he would like for dinner… strangely enough, he said, “rotisserie chicken and good mac and cheese.”
 The reason I say “strange” is because one of his most basic “college foods” is Easy Mac – so it is the last thing I’d ever guess he would want.
 But of course, he did say “Good” mac and cheese and that means one thing – Robert McGrath’s Green Chile Macaroni.
 This is the best mac and cheese you can imagine!
 Robert is one of my favorite chefs and honestly one of my favorite people.
 His cookbook, American Western Cooking has this and so many other amazingly delicious recipes.
 I’m writing the recipe just as it appears in the book, but I generally use only 1/4 cup heavy cream plus 1/2 cup fat-free half-and-half.
 And Connor really likes to have breadcrumbs on top of his mac and cheese.
 If you do too, just melt 1 tablespoon butter with 1 tablespoon olive oil in a small skillet, add 1 peeled and minced garlic clove and 1/2 cup dried bread crumbs or panko and sauté until crumbs are browned.
-Sprinkle on top of just before serving.
+Sprinkle on top just before serving.

 September 4, 2009 2 Comments